bili-bu/project-3/README.md

   })
 ```

 ## The Frontend

-We decided to design our app with mobile-first view when building the game.
-It was built using React and has 11 components.
+We envisioned our application as a game users could play on the go, so we decided to design it with mobile-first view.
+As per the brief we were going to use React to build our frontend.
+Our application consists of 11 components.
+Below a list of the components.

 <img  src=frontend/src/styles/images/quiz.png height=300> <img  src=frontend/src/styles/images/login.png height=300> <img  src=frontend/src/styles/images/multiple-choice.png height=300>

-**COMPONENTS**
+### Components

-- `Register.js` and `Login.js`
+1. `Register.js` and `Login.js`

 The information entered by the user in the registration and login forms is set as state and then posted to our backed endpoints through  `/api/register` and `/api/login`.